 We have incurred net losses since our inception.
-For the year ended December 31, 2019, we had a net loss of \$12.6 million and as of December 31, 2019, we had an accumulated deficit of \$246.7 million.
+For the year ended December 31, 2020, we had a net loss of \$34.9 million and as of December 31, 2020, we had an accumulated deficit of \$281.6 million.
 We expect to incur additional losses in the future, and we may never achieve revenue sufficient to offset our expenses.
-Over the next couple of years, we expect to continue to devote substantially all of our resources to increase adoption of, and reimbursement for our Afirma, Percepta and Envisia classifiers and Prosigna test, and the development of additional tests.
+We expect to continue to devote substantially all of our resources to increase adoption of and reimbursement for our Afirma, Percepta and Envisia classifiers and Prosigna test, and the development of additional tests.
 We may never achieve or sustain profitability, and our failure to achieve and sustain profitability in the future could cause the market price of our common stock to decline.